robindevilliers/material-ui-materials/README.md

 # Material Toolkit

-The Materials Toolkit allows web developers to develop the assets necessary for Maximillian Workflows to render Pages, and Wizards on the platform.
+The Materials Toolkit allow developers to develop the assets necessary for rendering a client's website on the Maximillian Workflows platform.
+The materials are where the client's web assets are defined.

-How does this work?
-Maximillian Workflows defines a semantic format for web pages.
-Web pages are defined in page.xml files as XML.
-You can see them in the &apos;pages&apos; directory.
-When the platform needs to render a HTML page, it will walk through the XML document and replace each element with the HTML equivalent.
-Each HTML Partial is defined in a FTL (freemarker) file and they reside in the &apos;partials&apos;
-directory.
+## How does this work?

+A Page in the context of Maximillian Workflows is an XML document that describe the layout of a web page.
+You can see examples of this in the materials/pages directory.
+When rendering occurs, the elements within the Page file are replaced with actual HTML, as defined in the materials/partials directory.
+It's these Partials that are the primary output of
+the client's materials.

-The Semantic Page files allow us to offer a richer set of UI elements than normal HTML, and in a machine read-able format.
+The semantic Page files allow us to offer a richer set of UI elements than normal HTML, and in a machine read-able format.
 This allows us to create an editor over the Semantic Pages that allow users to define business processes using pages that describe what the user wants rather than how the page looks.
 Web design is separated from business process design, allowing users who are business people to more efficiently develop